Climate Change Educational Books and Journal

+Two polar bear cubs and their mother befriend a bachelor bear.
 With human traits the bears speak, feel, and logically problem solve.
-Demonstrating tenacity amidst great adversity, deep emotional bonds, and courageous navigation skills in their harsh world, they draw readers into their lives and climate change action.
+Demonstrating tenacity amidst great adversity, deep emotional bonds, and courageous navigation of their world, they draw readers into their lives and climate change action.

-Blending a polar-bear tale with the brutal struggles of survival in the Arctic, this account provides third to sixth graders with an engaging scientific introduction to real-world climate change and resiliency strategies for a changing environment.
+Blending a polar bear tale with the brutal struggles of survival in the Arctic, this account provides an engaging scientific look at real-world climate change and resiliency strategies.

 A Climate Change Journal for Kids and Adults

-Can Change Our World
+How You Can Change Our World

-The Climate Change Environmental Strategies Journal
+Climate Change Environmental Strategies Journal

 with STEM Standards